Project Gardener implements the automated management and operation of Kubernetes clusters as a service.

 When creating a load balancer, the corresponding annotations need to be configured, see AWS Load Balancer Documentation - Network Load Balancer for details.

-Please note that load balancer services without any special annotations will default to IPv4-only regardless how .spec.ipFamilies
+Please note that load balancer services without any special annotations will default to IPv4-only regardless how .spec.ipFamilies is set.

 The AWS Load Balancer Controller allows dual-stack ingress so that a dual-stack shoot cluster can serve IPv4 and IPv6 clients.